-Nursing is a rewarding career that provides more than 3 million registered nurses (RNs) in the United States with a variety of workplace choices and good salaries.
+Nursing is a rewarding career that provides more than 3 million registered nurses (RNs) in the United States with various workplace choices and good salaries.

-According to the 2016 U.S. Bureau of Labor Statistics report, the median nursing salary for RNs is $68,450 per year, and the job growth rate between 2014 and 2024 is expected to rise by 16 percent, which is higher than the average for other occupations.
+According to the 2016 U.S. Bureau of Labor Statistics report, the median nursing salary for RNs is $68,450 per year.
+The job growth rate between 2014 and 2024 is expected to rise by 16 percent, which is higher than the average for other occupations.

 Although compensation is not the primary driving factor for most nurses who enter the profession, there are several options for RNs who want to know how to make extra money as a nurse.

 Nurses can choose immediate or long-term options, ranging from taking nursing side jobs or travel nursing assignments to advancing their education for future opportunities.

 The country’s 5,564 hospitals employ the majority of RNs.
 However, changes in healthcare delivery in recent years have resulted in earlier patient discharges and a growing number of nursing jobs outside the hospital setting.
 For instance, more chronic illnesses are now handled in outpatient clinics.